raffaella-rossini/raffaella-rossini.github.io/content/blog/20230402_inclusion-and-belonging-hybrid-meetings.md

 categories: ["DEIB", "Future of Work"]
 tags: ["inclusion", "belonging", "team", "hybrid meetings"]
 # meta description
 description: "We've always had hybrid meetings, and they have always been crap for the remote attendees, but we couldn't see it.
-Now after 3 years of full remote work and good videocalls we can appreciate the difference, and we have the duty to do better!"
+Now after 3 years of full remote work and good videocalls we can appreciate the difference, and we have the duty to do better."
 summary: "We've always had hybrid meetings, and they have always been crap for the remote attendees, but we couldn't see it.
-Now after 3 years of full remote work and good videocalls we can appreciate the difference, and we have the duty to do better!"
+Now after 3 years of full remote work and good videocalls we can appreciate the difference, and we have the duty to do better."
 # save as draft
 draft: false
 ---